Founder Bio: Gemma Sheehan

 Switching to Girls Who Fight

 There was a short period of ‘who am I without MMA’.
 But then I thought about all the unique skills fighting had given me.
 The first was a proficiency in fighting people.
 But the second part seemed much deeper.
 Mental toughness and confidence.
-Fighting had given me something that went beyond athletics, it showed me how tough I was and how much I can accomplish.
+Fighting gave me something that went beyond athletics, that I bring with me everywhere I go.
+It showed me how tough I am and how much I can accomplish.
 I thought that this was precisely what other girls needed.

-So I started Girls Who Fight, and offered classes and workshops in MMA and self defense to all age groups.
+So I started Girls Who Fight, and offered classes and workshops in MMA and self defense.
 I had no idea if there was a market for it, no one was doing it, but I thought that if there was a person that could make this happen, if would be me.
 I felt that feeling again, that there was something I could be uniquely good at.
-Luckily it turns out that people do want what I am offering, and that I have a lot more fun with a lot less injuries.
+Today I feel that my job is so much more rewarding than fighting was, and I have a lot more fun with a lot less injuries.

-When I work with kids, after we're done learning arm bars or spinning back kicks or whatever, we talk about how to be assertive with our voices, and how to be confident in our body language.
+When I work with kids, after we're done learning martial arts techniques, we talk about how to be assertive with our voices, and how to be confident in our body language.
 Many studies have shown how important it is to stand and walk confidently.
 For self-defense, this plays a huge role in deterring bullies and predators, who look at them and think ‘that girl will put up a fight’.

 Being assertive also plays a huge role, not just for self defense, but for navigating a life where you get what you want.
 That starts with the confidence to ask for what you want.
 To say yes when you mean yes and no when you mean no. To negotiate, to tell the truth, and to stand up for yourself.
 These are the behaviours I strive to encourage in my students.
 I can tell I’m succeeding when students who didn’t put their hand up start to volunteer.
 When they rush to get a new partner instead of passively waiting for someone to come to them.
 When they put themselves first in line instead of at the back.
-It’s these behaviours that start to form a strong person.
+Parents are telling me that these behaviours are permeating into the home and at school, where their daughters are standing taller and speaking up.

 Through pursuing this, so many other opportunities have opened up for me.
 Speaking and teaching at organizations, being invited onto podcasts and news features, being able to travel to volunteer and teach self defense to other communities.
 In 2018 I travelled to South Africa to teach the people of Khayelitsha self defense for three weeks and it was one of the best experiences of my life.
 Theres a video of my time below!